BushtalkRadio/BushtalkClient/README.md

 - [Becoming a Patreon and get unlimited POI submissions](https://www.patreon.com/bushtalkradio).
 - [A one time donation through PayPal](https://www.paypal.com/donate?hosted_button_id=PNDL5HN4K4KJN).
 Any amount is welcome and goes a long way.
-- Subscribe to our (as of now, empty) [YouTube channel](https://www.youtube.com/channel/UCWV0MK7zQMOyhBG_Dl8l2gQ).
-In the next week or so we'll put out some videos showcasing the best that Bushtalk Radio has to offer
+- Subscribe to our  [YouTube channel](https://www.youtube.com/channel/UCWV0MK7zQMOyhBG_Dl8l2gQ).
+We'll put out some videos showcasing the best that Bushtalk Radio has to offer

 ## NEW IN 1.3: Exploring new places with Bush Radar